What Are Stablecoins? How They Work and Why They Matter in Crypto

 stablecoins

-A stablecoin is a type of cryptocurrency designed to maintain a stable value, typically pegged to a reserve of assets such as fiat currencies or commodities.
+A stablecoin is a cryptocurrency designed to maintain a stable value, typically pegged to assets like fiat currencies (e.g., USD) or commodities (e.g., gold).

-Unlike other cryptocurrencies like Bitcoin or Ethereum, whose values can fluctuate wildly, stablecoins aim to remain relatively constant, providing a more reliable store of value and medium of exchange.
+Unlike volatile cryptocurrencies like Bitcoin or Ethereum, stablecoins aim to provide a reliable store of value and medium of exchange, making them ideal for trading, payments, and DeFi applications.

 types of stablecoins